Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

 The LAG 12 plot shows a strong positive linear relationship between the average maximum temperature for a month and the average maximum of the same month one year ago.

 There is also a strong negative auto-correlation between data points that are six months apart i.e. at LAG 6.
+This is undoubtedly due to the change of the season.

 Overall there is a strong seasonal signal in this data as one might expect to find in weather data of this kind.